aosabook/500lines/objmodel/chapter.md

 classes and instances in the object model respectively.
 Both of them should inherit from ``Base``.
-The constructor of ``Instance`` just takes the class to be instantiated, while the constructor of ``Class`` takes the name of the class, the base class or None, the dictionary of the class and the metaclass (what the metaclass is we will discuss a bit later).
+The constructor of ``Instance`` just takes the class to be instantiated, while the constructor of ``Class`` takes the name of the class, the base class, the dictionary of the class and the metaclass (what the metaclass is we will discuss a bit later).

 Both instances and classes will use a dictionary to store their fields.